interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 * The blockheader MUST be parsable.
 * ``blockHeight`` MUST match the height on the bitcoin chain.
 Note that the parachain can not check this - it's the caller's responsability!
 * ``rawBlockHeader`` MUST match a block on the bitcoin main chain.
 Note that the parachain can not check this - it's the caller's responsability!
 * ``rawBlockHeader`` MUST be a block mined after December 2015 - see :ref:`bitcoinBlockHeader`.
-This is NOT checked by the parachain - it's the caller's responsability!
+This is NOT checked by the parachain - it's the caller's responsibility!

 *Postconditions*